Reading

 Planned, quality recap is an essential feature of the curriculum.
 Teachers will incorporate recap into their daily and weekly plans.
 In addition, the following is worthy of note:

-• The first week in a half term is always a recap week.
-No new concepts are taught in recap weeks.
+- The first week in Autumn is always a recap week.
+No new concepts are taught in recap week.